dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 ### Print and Examine Memory

 `p/print symbol` can be used to used to print almost anything that makes sense in your program.
-Lets say you have an integer variable i, `p i` will disable what i currently is.
+Lets say you have an integer variable i, `p i` will print what i currently is.
 This takes a c-like syntax, so if you print a pointer, gdb will simply tell you its address.
 To view it's contents you would need to use `p *i`, like in c.
 `x address` is similar to print, but takes a memory address instead of a symbol.